Treeniks/bachelor-thesis-isabelle-vscode/chapters/04-main-refinements.typ

 When using #jedit[] and loading a theory with the #utf8isa[] encoding, the bytes of the file will be interpreted as UTF-8, and additionally ASCII representations of symbols will be interpreted as their UTF-8 counterparts.
 When writing back to disk, this conversion is done in reverse.
 Thus, as long as all symbols within a theory are valid Isabelle symbols, which all have ASCII representations, a file saved with the #utf8isa[] encoding can be viewed as plain ASCII.

 With #vscode[], we get the additional problem that the *Isabelle System* does not have direct access to our editor's buffer.
-As mentioned in @isabelle-vscode, Isabelle patches VSCodium to include a new #utf8isa[] encoding, so loading the file works virtually the same as in #jedit[].
+As mentioned in @background:isabelle-vscode, Isabelle patches VSCodium to include a new #utf8isa[] encoding, so loading the file works virtually the same as in #jedit[].
 #footnote[One particular difference between #vscode['s] and #jedit['s] implementation of the #utf8isa[] encoding is that the set of Isabelle Symbols that #vscode[] understands is static.
 It is possible to extend this set and #jedit[] can deal with newly defined symbols while #vscode[] can not, although this is rarely a problem in practice.]
 However, the language server must still obtain the contents of the file.